 - 1.7.1.
 Code Listing: Any reference to standards of any society, institute, association, or governmental agency which is part of the referenced Building Code shall comply with the edition date published in the referenced Building Code. - 1.7.2.
-Non Code Listings: Any reference to standards of any society, institute, association, or governmental agency which is not a part of the referenced Building Code shall be the edition in effect at the time of opening of Bids, except as otherwise specifically stated in this Project Manual.
+Non Code Listings: Any reference to standards of any society, institute, association, or governmental agency which is not a part of the referenced Building Code shall be the edition in effect at the time of opening of Bids, except as otherwise specifically stated in this Project Manual. - 1.7.3.

-- 1.7.3.
 In case of conflict between the published standard and the Contract Documents, the latter shall govern.
-The repetition of or reference to any portion of a standard shall not negate unrepeated or unreferenced portions thereof. - 1.7.4.
-No claim for additional compensation will be permitted due to failure to be fully informed of requirements of published standards referenced in the Contract Documents. - 1.8.
-SCOPE OF WORK: Prime Contractor will perform all work as described in the construction design record drawings to include but not limited to; demolition of existing structures identified in the record drawings, removal of existing and installation of mechanical equipment, removal of existing and installation of electrical equipment, removal of existing and installation of plumbing infrastructure and fixtures, removal of existing and installation of structural as indicated on the record drawings, removal and installation of fire suppression system, interior/exterior painting to include prep work, new flooring and landscaping throughout the identified construction zone as indicated in the construction set of design drawings. - 1.8.1.
-The following is a description of the Prime Contract Bid Packages for the Project known as "Quil Ceda Village Street Light Repair".
+The repetition of or reference to any portion of a standard shall not negate unrepeated or unreferenced portions thereof.

+1.7.4.
+No claim for additional compensation will be permitted due to failure to be fully informed of requirements of published standards referenced in the Contract Documents.

+1.8.
+SCOPE OF WORK

+- 1.8.1.
+The following is a description of the Prime Contract Bid Packages for the Project known as "Quil Ceda Village Car Wash".
 This section describes the work within each Bid Package as designated by the Construction Manager.
 Each Contractor shall cooperate and coordinate with all other Bid Package Contracts for expedient completion of this Project.
 Each Bid Package description identifies the scope of work to be performed by the successful bidder in the specific Bid Package. - 1.8.2.
 Questions concerning the "SCOPE OF WORK" assignment of responsibility related to any respective Prime Contract bid package shall be directed to the Construction Manager who shall be the interpreter and be responsible for clarifying the assigned "SCOPE OF WORK." - 1.8.3.
-EACH CONTRACTOR IS RESPONSIBLE TO REVIEW THE COMPLETE SET OF CONTRACT DOCUMENTS TO ASSURE THAT WORK REQUIRED TO BE INSTALLED TO COMPLETE ITS PHASE OF THE WORK IS INCLUDED IN ITS PROPOSAL. - 1.8.4.
-The following are General Requirements and or Provisions and they shall form a part of each Bid Package Description and apply to each Contractor's Scope of Work:
+Separate bids for this project shall be submitted for the following Prime Contract Bid Packages.
+Bids will be accepted for individual Bid Packages and or Combination Bid.